-Immobilize the impeller by wedging a block wood between the vanes.
-If removed, install the shaft key (26).
-Install a lathe dog on the drive end of the shaft (27) with the "V" notch positioned over the shaft keyway.
+Immobilize the impeller by wedging a block wood between the vanes and remove the impeller capscrew and washer (41 and 42).
+If removed, install the shaft key (25).
+Install a lathe dog on the drive end of the shaft (24) with the "V" notch positioned over the shaft keyway (see Figure E-2).

 With the impeller rotation still blocked, strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
-The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
+The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure E-2.
 Use caution not to damage the shaft or keyway.

-When the impeller breaks loose, remove the lathe dog and wood block and unscrew the impeller from the shaft.
+When the impeller breaks loose, remove the lathe dog and wood block.

-Figure 2.
+Figure E-2.
 Loosening Impeller